How to sample and when to stop sampling: The generalized Wald problem and minimax policies: Setup under incremental learning

 The Bayes optimal implementation rule at the end of the experiment is

-The super-script on $\delta$ highlights that the above implementation rule is conditional on a given choice of $(\pi,\tau)$.
-Relatedly, the Bayes regret at the end of the experiment (from employing the optimal implementation rule) is
+The superscript on $\delta$ highlights that the above implementation rule is conditional on a given choice of $(\pi,\tau)$.
+Relatedly, the Bayes regret at the implementation phase of the experiment (from employing the optimal implementation rule) is

 Hence, for a given sampling rule $\pi$, the Bayes optimal stopping time $\tau^{\pi}$, can be obtained as the solution to the optimal stopping problem

 where $\mathcal{T}$ is the set of all $\mathcal{F}_{t}$ measurable stopping times, and $\mathbb{E}_{\pi}[\cdot]$ denotes the expectation under the sampling rule $\pi$.